chijioke100/kfc-data-automation/README.md

 ### Solved bugs

-•	The program could not run because I have forgotten to call the all_functions();

-    which I fixed when I called it.
+•	The program could not run because I have forgotten to call the all_functions; which I fixed when I called it.

-•	In importing libraries and credentials, I made a mistake by using small letter
+•	In importing libraries and credentials, I made a mistake by using small letter case for ‘c’ in credentials; which was fixed

-    case for ‘c’ in credentials; which was fixed with upper case.
+with upper case.

 ### Remaining bugs